skedgo/android-sdk-docs/android/docs/index.md

-!!! note
-    This documentation reflects the initial version of the TripKit SDK for Android.
-It is not finalized.

-# Introduction
+# TripKit SDK for Android

 Using the TripKit SDK, you can quickly integrate SkedGo's award-winning trip planning platform with your own application in a matter of minutes.